aacuna2/ProjectBlackJack/README.md

         exit()
     choice = input("Do you want to 'HIT' or 'STAY', type your result. ") decision = choice.upper()
-    while decision not in words:
-        print("Invalid input try again")
-        choice = input("Do you want to 'HIT' or 'STAY', type your result. ") decision = choice.upper()
-        if decision in words:
-            break
     while decision == 'HIT':
         #print(player.hand)
         player.draw()